Border Force: Common travel area

 Immigration control within the United Kingdom is managed within a wider Common Travel Area (CTA).
 The CTA is an intergovernmental agreement that allows freedom of movement within an area that encompasses the UK, Isle of Man, Channel Islands (Guernsey, Jersey, Sark and Alderney) and the Republic of Ireland.
 Authorised entry to any of the above essentially allows entry to all the others but it is the responsibility of the person entering to ensure that they are properly documented for entry to other parts of the CTA.
-Despite the CTA it is still possible to be deported from the UK to the Republic of Ireland and vice versa.
+Despite the CTA it is still possible to be deported from the UK to the Republic of Ireland and vice versa, although as of 2019, the Home Office had a policy to only deport Irish nationals in exceptional circumstances.

 Juxtaposed controls

 Entry to the UK via the Channel Tunnel from France, Belgium or the Netherlands, or by ferry from Calais and Dunkirk in France is controlled by juxtaposed immigration controls.
 Travellers clear UK passport control in France, Belgium or the Netherlands, while those travelling from the UK to France, Belgium or the Netherlands clear entry border checks to the Schengen Area while in the UK.
 Belgium and the Netherlands do not maintain controls in the UK as the first Schengen country entered is France.
-UK Border Force checkpoints in France are operated at the Port of Calais, the Port of Dunkirk, the Eurotunnel Calais Terminal, Calais-Fréthun station, Lille Europe station and Paris Gare du Nord station.
-For passengers arriving by the Eurostar train from Marne-la-Vallée Chessy station, UK border control takes place at the arrival stations in the UK whereas French border controls take place at Marne-la-Vallée Chessy.
+UK Border Force checkpoints in France are operated at the Port of Calais, the Port of Dunkirk, the Eurotunnel Calais Terminal, Calais-Fréthun station (suspended in 2020), Lille Europe station and Paris Gare du Nord station.
+For passengers arriving by the Eurostar Disney train from Marne-la-Vallée Chessy station, UK border control took place at the arrival stations in the UK but Eurostar ceased Disney services in June 2023.
 A checkpoint operated at Boulogne-sur-Mer until the port closed in August 2010.

+UK Border Force Checkpoints in Belgium operate at Brussels-South railway station.

-UK Border Force checkpoints at Amsterdam Centraal and Rotterdam Centraal stations in the Netherlands began operating on 26 October 2020.
+UK Border Force checkpoints in the Netherlands operate from Amsterdam Centraal and Rotterdam Centraal stations.
+These began operating on 26 October 2020.

 United States border preclearance is an equivalent system operated by that country's equivalent to the UKBF at some airports outside the US.